- it gives a coherent explanation of what we already know;

 - The closer in time is a given manuscript to the events described the fewer distortions it contains;

 - There is no “useless” information in authentic ancient sources.

 Saint Augustine was quite prescient when he said:

 “Be wary of mathematicians, particularly when they speak the truth.”

 - Historians and translators often “assign” different dates and locations to different accounts of the same historical events, creating multiple “phantom copies” of these events.
 These “phantom copies” are often misdated by centuries or even millennia and end up incorporated into the conventional chronology.

 - This chronology was largely manufactured by Kabbalist Joseph Justus Scaliger in Opus Novum de emendatione temporum (1583) and Thesaurum temporum (1606) and represents a vast array of dates produced without any justification whatsoever, containing the repeating sequences of dates with shifts equal to multiples of the major Kabbalistic numbers 333 and 360.
 The Jesuit Dionysius Petavius completed this chronology in De Doctrina Temporum, 1627 (v.1) and 1632 (v.2)

-- Archaeological dating, dendrochronological dating, paleographical dating, numismatic dating, carbon dating, and other methods of dating of ancient sources and artifacts known today are erroneous, non-exact, or dependent on traditional chronology.
+- Archaeological dating, dendrochronological dating, paleographical dating, numismatic dating, carbon dating, and other methods of dating ancient sources and artifacts known today are erroneous, non-exact, or dependent on traditional chronology.

 - No single document in existence can be reliably dated earlier than the 11th century.
-History is based on copies of copies from copies, and on references from, to, about.
+History is based on copies of copies from copies, and on references from, to, and about.
 Most “ancient” artifacts may find other than the consensual explanation.

 - Histories of Ancient Rome, Greece, and Egypt were crafted during the Renaissance by humanists and clergy – mostly on the basis of documents of their own making.